MikeSoft007/randomnum/README.md

 ```

-- All correspondences should be directed to mekpenyong2@gmail.com
+- Written with <3 by mekpenyong2@gmail.com